 3. Familiarize yourself with free tools and apps

-Every small business owner wishes they had more time and resources at their disposal.
+Every small business owner wishes they had more time and resources.
 But free goes pretty far these days.
-Don’t hire employees or buy pricey software until you’ve tried some tools out yourself and know exactly what you’re looking for.
-In the early days, just focus on experimenting, seeing what works and what doesn’t, rinse and repeat.
+Don’t hire employees or buy pricey software until you’ve tried some tools and know exactly what you’re looking for.
+In the early days, focus on experimenting, seeing what works and what doesn’t, rinse, and repeat.

 Some popular free tools and apps you want to check out:

 - Hatchful helps you create professional-looking logos and social media assets, without any design experience.

 - Burst allows you to browse and download free, high-resolution photos for your website or commercial use.

 - Wave app offers accounting, invoicing, and payroll services built for entrepreneurs, with plans starting from $0/month.

 LEARN MORE: If you’re just getting started, Shopify’s list of Free Business Tools includes everything from logo makers to purchase order templates.
 And if you’ve already decided to launch your store on Shopify, the Shopify App Store has thousands of free apps to help you grow your Shopify business.